Rosuav/ThirdSquare/README.md

 Instead, we could offer an "Off-Peak" ticket.
 If you never touch on during peak time (see above: touches off should not affect ticket durations), the credit cost of the ticket is halved.
 Peak time is defined as weekdays (only) between 6AM and 10AM and between 3PM and 7PM.
-The off-price ticket is thus also a weekend saver.
+The off-peak ticket is thus also a weekend saver.

 A normal trip is entirely capable of touching on during off-peak and then